FindMySchool LogoFindMySchool

 Faith expectations.
 This is an authentically Catholic school.
 School Masses are held regularly at the linked St Anthony's Church.
 Religious education is compulsory and explicit.
 Gospel values permeate teaching and learning.
 Families uncomfortable with visible religious practice should look elsewhere.

 Oversubscription and distance.
-With 2.36 applications per place in recent cycles and a last distance offered of 0.687 miles, admission is competitive and requires proximity.
+With 2.36 applications per place in recent cycles and a furthest distance at which a place was offered of 0.687 miles, admission is competitive and requires proximity.
 Distances vary annually based on applicant distribution; proximity provides priority but does not guarantee a place.
 Families relying on a place must verify current distances with the school and local authority before relying on allocation.

 Catchment complexity.
 The school serves a wide catchment and draws pupils from across East London and beyond.
 This reflects the school's reputation but means some pupils face lengthy travel times.
 Families should factor this into school choice.